kalennoreth/BitburnerScripts/SPOILERS/BN3/README-BN3.md

 Prelim Early Corp Strategy (149b total):
 - Expand to Agriculture (40b)
 - Buy Smart Supply (25b)
-- Expand to all locations, 1 employee in each of Operations, Engineer, Intern(?)
+- Expand to all locations, 1 employee in each of Operations, Engineer, R&D(?)
 (45b)
 - Buy 1 level of DreamSense(?)
 (4b)
 - Buy 2 levels of Neural Accelerators, Focuswires, Nuoptimal Nootropic Inject Implants, and Speech Processor Implants (~8b)
 - Buy 2 warehouse upgrade in each location (~14b)